-My son recently celebrated his 2nd birthday.
+My son recently celebrated his second birthday.
 These past two years have flown by.
-It feels like he was just learning to crawl the other day and now he is running around, getting into the refrigerator and keeping me up late on some nights.
+It feels like he was just learning to crawl the other day.
+Now he is running around, getting into the refrigerator and keeping me up late on some nights.

-There are days I just stare at him when he is destroying the playroom and I wonder to myself, “What kind of father am I to him?
+There are days I just stare at him.
+Even when he is destroying the playroom.
+And I wonder to myself, “What kind of father am I to him?
 Am I really getting him prepared for the future?”
-I guess I will get the answer to these questions as the years progress, but I decided I will write him a letter, just in case he needs direction:
+I guess I will get the answer to these questions as the years progress, but I decided I will write him a letter, just in case he needs direction.

 Hey, big guy,

-Let me start off by telling you I am very proud of you.
+Let me start off this letter for your second birthday by telling you I am very proud of you.
 As you are growing I can see your personality starting to take shape.
-It scares me at times because you are a little hard-headed, like your mother, but I’m happy about that because it means you will not easily back down for what you believe in.
+It scares me at times because you are a little hard-headed, like your mother.
+However, I’m happy about that because it means you will not easily back down from what you believe in.
 That is a great trait to have.
 Don’t ever lose that.

 You are adventurous, cheerful, fearless, loud and full of life.
 Those are also traits I do not want you to lose.
 I love just sitting down and watching you explore what is around you, be it jumping from couch to couch or constructing objects with your blocks.
 You amaze me with your imagination.
 There are times when you sit by the window and just examine everything in your sight.
-I can tell you are questioning why things are the way they are and trying to ask me about them, but your words are still being developed.
+I can tell you are questioning why things are the way they are.
+You want to ask me about them, but your words are still being developed.

-I cannot wait until the days when we can just sit on the stairs and talk about all the elements that surround us.
-Like I do with your sister, I want to hear your questions and try to answer them to the best of my abilities.
+I cannot wait until the day when we can just sit on the stairs and talk about all that surrounds us.
+I do this with your sister.
+Soon, I want to hear your questions and try to answer them to the best of my abilities.
 I am not an expert on everything, but together we can expand our minds with new topics and learn.
-Learning is a great thing and I hope you and your sister appreciate all that the world has to offer you.
+Learning is a great thing.
+I hope you and your sister appreciate all the world has to offer you.

-We made a good situation out of a bad one and that is something that you should always try to do: Find the good in a bad situation.
+We made a good situation out of a bad one.
+That is something that you should always try to do.
 Instead of complaining about the bad things going on, do something to turn it around and make it a better situation.

 I know there are times I am not with you 100 percent.
 By that I mean we are in the same room playing together, but my mind is wandering somewhere.
-I want you to know that at those times, I am thinking about things that I should not be thinking, like: bills, my career, our home and what the future holds for us.
+At those times, I am thinking about things that I should not be thinking about.
+Things like: bills, my career, our home and what the future holds for us.
 Instead of thinking about this stuff, I should be focused on the now.
 I should just be enjoying the moment and not worrying about what is ahead.

-I once read a book called The Power of Now that talked about focusing on the present, not the past or the future.
-I have lost that and I need to do that now with you and your sister.
+Once I read a book about focusing on the present rather than the past or future.
+I have lost that ability and I need to do that now with you and your sister.
 You two are constantly changing and I do not want to miss a moment of that.

 Remember as you get older there are things that are going to happen to you that you can not control.
 What makes you the person you are is how you react to those situations.
 I feel that your mother and I are raising you with so much love that when you come to those moments, you will rise above them.